timpt0261/cpmp-121-final/README.md

 # cpmp-121-final

-## Introducing the team
+## Introducing the Team
-Either organizing by person or by role, tell us who will do what on your team.
-Your team should span at least the following roles (with no person having more than one role):

-Tools Lead: This person will research alternative tools, identify good ones, and help every other team member set them up on their own machine in the best configuration for your project.
-This person might also establish your team’s coding style guidelines and help peers setup auto-formatting systems.
-This person should provide support for systems like source control and automated deployment (if appropriate to your team’s approach).
+### Tools Lead - [Reuben Chavez]
+Responsible for researching alternative tools, setting up configurations, and establishing coding style guidelines.
+Provides support for systems like source control and automated deployment.
+Also assists in setting up auto-formatting systems.

+### Engine Lead - [Gabriel Bacon]
-Engine Lead: This person will research alternative engines, get buy-in from teammates on the choice, and teach peers how to use it if it is new to them.
-This might involve making small code examples outside of the main game project to teach others.
-The Engine Lead should also establish standards for which kinds of code should be organized into which folders of the project.
-They should try to propose software designs that insulate the rest of the team from many details of the underlying engine.
+Researches alternative engines, gains buy-in from teammates on the choice, and teaches peers how to use it.
+Establishes standards for organizing code into project folders and proposes software designs that insulate the team from underlying engine details.

+### Design Lead - [Ben Dailey]
-Design Lead: This person will be responsible for setting the creative direction of the project, and establishing the look and feel of the game.
-They might make small art or code samples for others to help them contribute and maintain game content.
-Where the project might involve a domain-specific language, the Design Lead (who is still an engineer in this class) will lead the discussion as to what primitive elements the language needs to provide.
+Sets the creative direction of the project, establishes the look and feel of the game, and leads discussions on domain-specific language elements.
+Responsible for creating small art or code samples to help others contribute to and maintain game content.

-If your team has more than three people, you are welcome to sub-divide the roles above into more specific roles or tag people as Assistant or Backup for one of the existing roles.
-You might need to invent new roles if your team is going to try a special game design technique (e.g. assign a Procgen Lead if your team uses procedural generation).
+## Production -[Daniel Bustan]
+Defines the project scope and deliverable, while coordinating team memeber to work alognside.
+Responsblities include but not limited to muscic production and creating assets.

-## Tools and materials
+## Tools and Materials
-With about one paragraph each...

-Tell us about what engines, libraries, frameworks, and or platforms you intend to use, and give us a tiny bit of detail about why your team chose those.
-Tell us programming languages (e.g. TypeScript) and data languages (e.g. JSON) you team expects to use and why you chose them.
-Presumably you’ll just be using the languages expected by your previously chosen engine/platform.
-Tell us about which tools you expect to use in the process of authoring your project.
-You might name the IDE for writing code, the image editor for creating visual assets, or the 3D editor you will use for building your scene.
-Again, briefly tell us why you made these choices.
-Maybe one of your teammates feels especially skilled in that tool or it represents something you all want to learn about.
+### Engines, Libraries, Frameworks, and Platforms
+Our team has chosen to use the Godot Engine with Mono for our game, as it's a light weight application that has added C# support.
+This decision was made because both our Design and Engine Lead as they are profircietly experinced in using the Godot Engine.
+Not to mention that engine is best to for small projects like these.
+AS well the engien is able support both web, pc, and console games alike.

+### Programming and Data Languages
+We will be using C# for coding, as our team is quite familiar with programming in Unity.
+As well help with gap of experince with team member unfamiliar to using godot.

+### Authoring Tools
+Our development process will involve using the GoDot Engine Editor, PhotoShop, and 2d assets we can finde online.
+We selected these tools because our expertices is mainly on the game engine it self, than the assest.
+As well that we want to implemnet our features mainly to

 ## Outlook
-Give us a short section on your outlook on the project.
-You might cover one or more of these topics:

-What is your team hoping to accomplish that other teams might not attempt?
-What do you anticipate being the hardest or riskiest part of the project?
-What are you hoping to learn by approaching the project with the tools and materials you selected above?
+### Project Goals
+Our team aims to accomplish a Farm Simulator, differentiating ourselves by using elements from Fire Emblem.
+Where our Design Lead wants " the movement radius is generated from their current position and the player can select where to go as a highlight".
+AS well to creat fun game play experince

+### Project Challenges

+### Learning Objectives
+By using the selected tools and materials, we hope to learn how to better use the Godot Engine, while .
+This includes [Specific Skills or Knowledge] that will benefit our team members individually and collectively.

+# Devlog Entry - [11/19/2023]
+Reuben Chavez: I have create the repo for our final project and have intergrated godot.